 So, as this blog will slowly start to integrate more language learning content into it in the future, I figured I might as well make a post on all the languages I currently speak, am learning, or at least have experience with!

 Since I was born and raised in Ireland, my native tongue is English.
 If I had to decide whether my accent was more ‘British’ or ‘American’, I would begrudgingly have to say British, since they’re literally right next door to us and a lot of the slang we use in our day-to-day life is derived from over there.

 That being said, if anyone ever asks me where my accent is from exactly, I would say Dublin.
 Keep in mind there isn’t one ‘Irish’ accent in Ireland , but rather loads of them depending on where you’re from.
 There can be a southern Cork accent with its high pitches and shrill screams, the indecipherable Galway accent from the west, and of course the notorious Northern Irish accent that always makes the speaker sound like they’re angry.
 (Joking)

 Therefore, I would consider myself a speaker of Dublin English, more than anything else probably.

 What a big surprise, a lad from Ireland who can speak Irish?
 Who would have thought.

 But in all seriousness, this one is quite unfortunate as even though it is the language I’ve learned the longest (after English), it is still probably the one I’m least proficient in.
-It’s extremely common to enter secondary school in Ireland to continue learning Irish (having learned it for 6+ years already), but then speak a foreign language like French or German better than Irish, after only 2 years.
+It’s extremely common to enter secondary school in Ireland and continue learning Irish (having learned it for 6+ years already), but then have it quickly outpaced by a foreign language like French or German after only 2 years.

 And even though there were multiple times I became interested in Irish and wanted to learn to speak the language fluently, these times were all during holidays, when I was away from school.
 And every, single time I went back to school and started going to Irish class again, that interest and passion immediately fizzled out after a week at most.